 Already renowned in Texas, Okkervil River rose to national prominence with the release of 2005's Black Sheep Boy, followed several months later by the Black Sheep Boy Appendix EP.
 Both albums featured a wide crop of musicians, and the band's lineup continued to change as Scott Brackett joined on keyboards and Pat Pestorius replaced Zach Thomas on bass.
 Okkervil River's profile was likewise expanding, as Virgin Records reissued both Black Sheep Boy discs in Europe.
 Despite the international buzz, several bandmates found themselves torn between Okkervil River and Shearwater, a group originally founded in 2001 as a side project for Meiburg and Sheff.
 As the side project evolved into a full-fledged band, Meiburg quit Okkervil River to devote his full attention to Shearwater.
 Brian Cassidy was then hired, and the new lineup unveiled itself with 2007's Stage Names.

 Stage Names climbed to number 62 on the Billboard charts, Okkervil River's highest peak to date.
 Three months after its release, pianist Justin Sherburn joined the band.
 Lineup changes continued into 2008, as Cassidy left and was replaced by the Wrens' Charlie Bissell, who toured throughout the summer before giving up his spot to guitarist Lauren Gurgiolo.
 With their newest lineup intact, Okkervil River returned that fall with the band's fifth album, The Stand Ins.
 TV performances and various tour dates followed, as did the opportunity to serve as Roky Erickson's backing band on True Love Cast Out All Evil.
-Okkervil River frontman Will Sheff produced the critically acclaimed album, a role he reprised on his own band's 2011 release, I Am Very Far. ~ Andrew Leahey, Rovi
+Okkervil River frontman Will Sheff produced the critically acclaimed album, a role he reprised on his own band's 2011 release, I Am Very Far.
+Sheff went Back to the Future on 2013's Silver Gymnasium, an 11-track ode to his hometown of Meridian, New Hampshire. ~ Andrew Leahey, Rovi